James Franklin (American football coach): 2025 season

+Virginia Tech

+On November 17, 2025, Franklin was named the 36th head coach at Virginia Tech, replacing his former defensive coordinator Brent Pry.

 Personal life

-While serving as the tight ends coach at Washington State, Franklin first met his wife Fumi (then a student at Washington State) in 1998.
+While serving as the tight ends coach at Washington State, Franklin met his wife, Fumi (then a student at Washington State), in 1998.
 Franklin was a graduate assistant coaching tight ends and pursuing a master's degree in educational leadership.
-They were re-introduced when Franklin was coaching at Maryland several years later.
+They were reintroduced when Franklin was coaching at Maryland several years later.
 They began a long-distance relationship that led to an engagement in Green Bay, where Franklin worked in 2005.
 The Franklins have two daughters, Addy and Shola.

 Philanthropy

 James Franklin was named Penn State's 43rd Annual Renaissance Fund honoree in 2019.
 The Renaissance Fund dinner was held on October 30, 2019, at the Bryce Jordan Center on the campus of Penn State.
 The dinner raised over $287,600 for endowed scholarships at Penn State.

 Since arriving at Penn State, his teams have devoted hundreds of hours each semester to service, including an annual team trip to the Penn State Children's Hospital at the Milton S. Hershey Medical Center to visit with young children battling pediatric cancers.
 Franklin has spoken at every THON since 2014, and the Franklin family has generously supported THON through annual gifts including a $10,000 gift made in honor of football players Charlie Shuman, Nick Scott.

 Franklin has also been an ardent supporter of "Be the Match," encouraging community members to join the national bone marrow registry.

 Prior to Penn State's 2019 appearance in the Cotton Bowl, James Franklin matched a $10,000 donation from Goodyear to the Children's Medical Center Dallas.